Antony-Thornton/MS1---Gym-Website/README.md

 If they are then happy with the service the user will be able to join the gym using a form on a join page.

-The overal story would be as follows:
+The overall story would be as follows:
 * Search for the gym (either via google or by entering the domain directly)
 * Once loaded, the homepage will help the user understand the structure of the website, what pages it has and how to get more information
-* The user can then chose between visiting the; Home page, Classes information page, gallery and Join page
+* The user can then choose between visiting the; Home page, Classes information page, gallery and Join page

 ## 2.2 Wireframes

-### SiteMap
+### Sitemap

 ![index web](documentation-assets/wireframe-images/site_map_wireframe.jpg)